“When we do fielding drills, he goes to the cage.” – Joe Girardi, on Travis Hafner.

 While the world of real baseball continues its debate over the legitimacy of the designated hitter, there can be no doubt that these players have significant fantasy value.
-This article will cover the top players that qualify at designated hitter (20 games as a DH) and also will include a few players who only qualify at DH.
+This article will cover the top players that qualify at designated hitter (20 games as a DH in 2019, and players projected to start a considerable amount of time there in the NL) and also will include a few players who only qualify at DH.
 Because there are precious few fantasy leagues that utilize a required DH, this list is probably best used as a reference for how to rank these DH-only players against other position players as well as a look at their DH status in years to come.

 To keep up with the concept of themed tiers, I’ll be naming each tier after my favorite George Herbert Ruth nicknames.

 Tier 1: “The Sultan of Swat”